iainctduncan/papers/source/design.rst

 In a Lisp language, this can be represented in code that is visually compatible (almost identical even) to what we would use in musical analysis.
 ``(chords->notes 'C '(I vi ii V7))`` is a legitimate line of Lisp syntax that could be implemented to be a function that renders a chord progression into a list of notes, given a tonic of C.
-It could even return something that looks very familiar to a musician, and *on which more of the program can work*.
+It could even return something symbolic that looks very familiar to a musician, and *on which more of the program can work*.
 A potential return value could be represented by the interactive Lisp interpreter as a nested list containing sublists of symbols:
 ``'( (C E G) (A C E) (D F A) (G B D F))``

-Further, because this form of symbolic computation is so central to the language (one of the classic texts is even subtitled "A Gentle Introduction to Symbolic Computation"), Lisps include numerous functions for manipulating and transforming lists.
+Further, because this form of symbolic computation is so central to the language - one of the classic texts is even subtitled "A Gentle Introduction to Symbolic Computation" - Lisps include numerous functions for manipulating and transforming lists (Touretzky, 1984).
 For example, we might transpose a list by applying a transposition function, which itself might be built by a function-building function called **make-transposer**, and we might apply this function to a list of symbols.
-This sounds complicated, and indeed, expressing this in most languages is not easy, but in Scheme this is both readable and succint:
+This sounds complicated, and indeed, expressing this in most languages is cumbersome, but in Scheme this is both readable and succint:

 .. code: scheme
-  ; apply a transposition function that transposes up by 2 all elements in our chord progression ; the map function maps a function over a list, returning a new list (map (make-transposer 2)
+  ; apply a transposition function that transposes all elements in our chord progression by 2 steps ; the map function maps a function over a list, returning a new list ; (make-transposer 2) creates a function that transposes by 2 specifically (map (make-transposer 2)
     '( (C E G) (A C E) (D F A) (G B D F)))